TheDiscoMole/Machine-Learning/_posts/2017-01-07-simple-neural-nets.md

 Additionally we require 2 bits of functionality from each layer:

-* `feed-forward propogration` consisting of summing the synaptic inputs together with the layer bias and computing the elementwise activation function.
+* `feed-forward propogration` consists of summing the synaptic inputs together with the layer bias and computing the elementwise activation function.
-* `gradient descent back propogation` sums the synaptic output gradients, computes the gradient of the elementwise activation function and updates the bias through gradient descent.
+* `gradient descent back propogation` sums the synaptic output gradients, computes the gradient of the elementwise activation function and updates the bias through Gradient Descent.

 Since we are layering our graph in a complex manner it will occur that in every pass any layer may be called multiple times.
-So that we don't recalculate layers redundantly and break our gradient descent algorithm by applying gradients more than once, an easy fix will be used through a graph wide and layer local `boolean` state value used to check whether said layer has been `computed` before in the current pass.
+So that we don't recalculate layers redundantly and break our Gradient Descent algorithm by applying gradients more than once, an easy fix will be used through a graph wide and layer local `boolean` state value used to check whether said layer has been `computed` before in the current pass.

 ------------------------------------------------------------------

-If you wish to learn the intricacies of gradient descent, this is a good place to start even though there is a small confusing mistake in the last video of the playlist on gradient descent.
+If you wish to learn the intricacies of Gradient Descent, this is a good place, to start even though there is a small confusing mistake in the last video of the playlist on Gradient Descent.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5u0jaA3qAGk" frameborder="0" allowfullscreen></iframe>